 - Welding Tools

 Even after you’ve earned your diploma, you’ll likely still need other certifications.
 The American Welding Society’s Certified Welder Card is one such expense.
-It is relatively affordable at $50, but that price tag goes up for less entry-level options.
+It is relatively affordable at $50, but that price tag goes up for non-entry-level job options.
 For example, the welding inspector exam is over $1,000.

 They also offer seminars to prepare you for the exam, if you haven’t taken a college or trade school program.
 Welding Fundamentals I, an intro-level class, is $350 for members and $470 for non-members.